 Before our marriage, my future husband took on two very large things.

 He bought a house and a brand, new car.
 When he did the math beforehand, it looked like it was completely doable.
 We then got married, within the year.
 (We weren’t dating when he bought the house or car.
 We did it all pretty fast!)
 Let’s just say, after getting married, we learned pretty quickly that his math was missing a lot of things.
-It didn’t matter that I brought another income into the situation, he had overextended himself.
+It didn’t matter that I was bringing another income into the situation, he had overextended himself.
 Of course, with us getting married, this also became my problem.
-Even though I brought another income into the marriage, I also brought another car payment in as well.
-We learned pretty quickly that we would have to become a one car couple, so we sold my car.
+Even though I was bringing another income into the marriage, I was also bringing another car payment in as well.
+We learned pretty quickly that we would have to become a one-car couple, so we sold my car.
 This helped things some, but it was pretty tight at our house for 5 years.

 I have to admit that neither of us really had any idea of how to handle money.
 Thankfully, neither of us are huge spenders, so even though we got ourselves into some credit card debt, it could have been a lot worse if we had been big spenders.

 Around 7 years ago, I heard about Dave Ramsey and “The Total Money Makeover” from an online friend.
 We ordered that book and both read through it.
 (If you are looking for a change in your finances, I highly recommend this book.)
 One of the many strategies that he recommends, (and the basis for everything else that he teaches) is to create a budget.
 He says to account for every dollar that you earn and spend.
-Within a couple of months of doing a budget, we personally started to actually be able to save some money, we were able to pay off debt, AND we started building an emergency fund.
+Within a couple of months of doing a budget, my husband and I started to actually be able to save some money, as well as becoming able to pay off debt, AND we started building an emergency fund.
 This was all without making a dime more on our pay cheques.

 So why create a budget?